-Polyester is very popular for making quilts because it is very efficient at retaining heat, is very light and durable, and can be coated with anti-bacterial and anti-microbial treatments that make them ideal for allergy and asthma sufferers.
+Polyester is very popular as a quilt filling because it is very efficient at retaining heat, is very light and durable, and can be coated with anti-bacterial and anti-microbial treatments that make them ideal for allergy and asthma sufferers.

-Polyester quilts are also easy to care for, are machine washable, and quilts made with very think microfibre can mimic the warmth and feel of a much more expensive feather and down quilt.
+Polyester quilts are also easy to care for, and are machine washable, making them great for kids, older people, and guest rooms.
+Even better, quilts made with very thick microfibre can mimic the warmth and feel of a much more expensive feather and down quilt.

 Wool fibres are natural and biodegradable, and wool makes a wonderful filling for quilts because wool helps our body to regulate its own temperature by absorbing body moisture and eliminating humidity so you don't feel hot and clammy during the warmer months.
 Wool fibres also trap air keeping you warmer in winter.

-Some wool quilts are dry clean only, but Tontine offers a range of 100% Australian wool quilts that are machine washable.
+Some wool quilts are dry clean only, but Tontine offers a range of wool quilts that are machine washable.